jessicawise/venture.ng/README.md

 I wanted to create an application that is easy to use, easy to access and has all of the information needed for whatever ruleset is decided for the game.

-## Work In Progress

-This application is a work in progress and will continue to be updated as I continue through General Assembly's UX Design course.
-As I started this project I realized it needed to be a robust application, so even after the course is done I will continue to work on Venture.ng.
-I'm really excited about the project and would like to see all of the features needed are fleshed out.
-Feel free to check out the <a href= "https://github.com/jessicawise/venture.ng">GitHub Repo</a> to see full images of the steps completed so far

 ## User Research

 For my user research, I conducted several in person interviews and put out a survey on a tabletop reddit.